Small business phone services to help you work more efficiently.

 Then cloud-based phone business systems came along, which brought new functionality, productivity, and cost savings to millions of small and mid-sized businesses.

 And, suppose you had to rely on IT to maintain your phones.
-Cloud-based phone services can simplify all aspects of implementing and maintaining your small business phones — from straightforward billing to plug-and-play installation of pre-configured IP phones, to additional lines via the web portal.
+Business phone service providers can simplify all aspects of implementing and maintaining your phone lines — from straightforward billing to plug-and-play installation of pre-configured IP phones, to additional lines via the web portal.

 Today, you want your staff to be work-from-home ready.